ekcomputer/Northern_Change_Lab/README.md

 # Northern Change Lab Repo

-Add whatever code you think is useful for remote sensing data analysis and misc. coding.
+Add whatever code you think is useful for remote sensing data analysis and miscellaneous coding.
+This [repo](https://github.com/ekcomputer/Northern_Change_Lab) is now maintained by Ethan Kyzivat.

 ## Description of repositories
 - [Image-Proc](https://github.com/ekcomputer/Image-Proc)  A growing set of image processing functions in matlab